Milky Way: Satellite observations

 The ESA spacecraft Gaia provides distance estimates by determining the parallax of a billion stars and is mapping the Milky Way.

 Data from Gaia has been described as "transformational".
-It has been estimated that Gaia has expanded the number of observations of stars from about 2 million stars, as of the 1990s, to 2 billion.
-It has expanded the measurable volume of space by a factor of 100 in radius and a factor of 1,000 in precision.
+It has been estimated that Gaia has expanded the number of observed stars from about 2 million in the 1990s to 2 billion.
+It has expanded the measurable volume of space by a factor of 100 in radius and 1,000 in precision.

 A study in 2020 concluded that Gaia detected a wobbling motion of the galaxy, which might be caused by "torques from a misalignment of the disc's rotation axis with respect to the principal axis of a non-spherical halo, or from accreted matter in the halo acquired during late infall, or from nearby, interacting satellite galaxies and their consequent tides".
 In April 2024, initial studies and related maps, involving the magnetic fields of the Milky Way were reported.